azaj01/PersonaLive/README.md

 </div>

 ## 📋 TODO
+- [ ] If you find PersonaLive useful or interesting, please give us a Star 🌟!
+Your support drives us to keep improving. 🍻
 - [ ] Fix bugs (If you encounter any issues, please feel free to open an issue or contact me! 🙏)
 - [ ] Enhance WebUI (Support reference image replacement).
 - [x] **[2025.12.17]** 🔥 [ComfyUI-PersonaLive](https://github.com/okdalto/ComfyUI-PersonaLive) is now supported!
 (Thanks to [@okdalto](https://github.com/okdalto))